Loading video, please wait...

 ICCHS is located primarily in the School of Arts and Cultures but also draws together staff from across a whole range of disciplines within Newcastle University.
 Its staff members are renowned experts who have published widely on a uniquely diverse range of research interests and have undertaken important consultancy and engagement projects.

 We have a thriving postgraduate research community and welcome applications from prospective students to our research degrees.
 You can also learn about some of the research resources we use and see profiles of our PhD students.

 The Centre's key research themes are currently being revised.
 Check back soon for more information.

 We engage extensively with museum, gallery and heritage organisations and with other organisations who have an interest in the sector.
 Such organisations are frequently research partners and/or users of ICCHS research.
 This includes:

-Key to our impact is the understanding that we are not separate from or on the sidelines of the museum, gallery and heritage sector; rather, we believe that we are central to it and have a responsibility to contribute meaningfully to its work through research and other forms of engagement.
-Examples of our research activities can be found on our recent and current projects pages.
+Key to our impact is the understanding that we are not separate from, or on the sidelines of the museum, gallery and heritage sector.
+Rather, we believe that we are central to it and have a responsibility to contribute meaningfully to its work through research and other forms of engagement.
+Examples of our recent research activities can be found on our recent and current projects pages.